jxmot/zipremote/README.md

 ### File Locations

 The `site` files should be placed in a folder in your servers' `public_html` folder.
-The name of the containing folder can be anything(almost) and should be referenced in `/zipremote/client/sites.json`.
+The name of the containing folder can be anything(almost) and should be referenced in `/client/sites.json`.
 To obscure the containing folder I like to use a 12 to 16 character string of random letters and numbers.
 For example:

 This site:
 `["bigsite", "https://bigsite_server/zipremote"]`

 Change to:
 `["bigsite", "https://bigsite_server/F7Mh3MRhXEUA"]`
-Where **`F7Mh3MRhXEUA`** is your new key.

-And the `site` files are in:
+And the `site` files get copied into:
 `/home/$USER/pubic_html/F7Mh3MRhXEUA`

 Or the equivalent location on your server.